void-craft/OOPs_Game/ReadMe.md

-# Adventure San Cris 🎮
+# San Cris Adventures 🎮

 Welcome to **Adventure San Cris**, a fun and interactive 2D game where you control a character to collect coins, avoid obstacles, and survive as long as possible!
 Built using JavaScript (ES6), HTML5, and CSS3, this project demonstrates object-oriented programming (OOP) principles, game mechanics, and sound management.